 Are you feeling alone?
 Go buy something to take your mind off your loneliness.

 Does this sound familiar?
 If it does, you may be an emotional spender.
 And if you are, you’re not alone.
 Half of the Americans surveyed in 2017 admitted to emotional spending, and many of them said it had led them to being deeper in credit card debt.
+Given that human nature is human nature, I doubt that the statistic is that far off still in 2023.
 As Chloe Morgan wrote in an article, mental health and money management are closely linked.

 If buying things is your go-to mechanism for dealing with your emotions, how do you STOP?
 These ideas can help.

 Come up with some no-spend rewards for yourself.

 This could be one-on-one time with a loved one or close friend, a long hike on a Saturday afternoon, a trip to the park with your children, visiting the museum on free admission day, a visit to the animal shelter to pet the dogs (this can be dangerous if you’re anything like me – you might come home with a pet!), a trip to the library for some good books, or performing volunteer work that makes your heart feel full.
 I like to sit down and watch a movie on Netflix or Amazon Prime as a reward after a long day.
 I wrote more about no-spend treats in this article.

 This isn’t easy, but you’re going to have to delay your gratification for a while.
 When you see something that you weren’t planning to buy, and you suddenly want it like crazy…STOP.
 Stopping doesn’t mean you’ll never get it.
 It means that you’re going to think it through and make sure you truly want it.